CLINICAL RESEARCH IN ASIA PACIFIC

 Faster patient recruitment and good retention

 Asia offers a large and diverse patient pool, with nearly 60% of the world population living in the region.
 US/EU treatment guidelines are followed in the treatment of disease.
 There is a large treatment naïve population, with diseases of both developed and developing world, which offers strong prospects for large and rapid patient recruitment.
-Typically, doctor-patient relationship is strong in Asia, thus securing good patient retention by sites.
-There are still fewer competing trials compared to the West.
+Doctor-patient relationships are typically strong in Asia, thus securing good patient retention by sites.
+And there are comparatively fewer competing trials than in other regions of the world.

 Cost Benefits